Languafe/h5p-docker-devenv-tut/article.md

 You can now hack away inside the repos folder on your machine and the contents will be available inside the container.

+## Final note on volumes and persistence

+We use so called named volumes to persist the contents of /var/www/html of the drupal container, and /var/lib/mysql of the mysql container.
+This means that the drupal installation and configuration will be persisted as long as we don't remove the volumes.

+If we remove the volumes, we will have to reinstall drupal and the plugin etc all over.

 ## Conclusion

 There are many steps here that can probably be automated further with a more specialized Dockerfile.